logicspark/vitepress-theme-api/README.md

 ## :fire: Usage

-You will need to import component tags and css.
-Without the css import, the API Document theme will not display correctly.
+You will need to import component tags and CSS.
+Without the CSS import, the API Document theme will not display correctly.

 ### Import Component from Theme

-You will need to import `DividePage` component to divide the main content into left and right so that API document theme can be rendered.
+You will need to import `DividePage` component to divide the main content into left and right so that the API document theme can be rendered.

 ```js
 <script setup>import {DividePage} from 'vitepress-api-document-theme';</script>